 Tucked away in an alley off Street 240, Bar Sito gives the impression of being the hidden lair of Phnom Penh’s cocktail cognoscenti.
 Self-styled as a speakeasy, the space is minimalist but swank, with underlit leather banquettes, exposed brick, and dark wooden accents.
 The make-out level lighting and inoffensive hotel-electro tunes invite hushed conversation, but the place picks up in late evening, when it becomes a favorite hipster hangout.
 The cocktails are surprisingly good and strong — the negroni and mint julep are excellent — and they have a terrific wine list, too.

-Zino Wine Bar is one of the few places in Phnom Penh that’s serious about wine.
-The Australian owner keep his bottles in an air-conditioned storage room and uses temperature-controlled coolers to help the precious bottles withstand the tropical climate.
+Crush Wine Bar is one of the few places in Phnom Penh that’s serious about wine.
+The owner keep his bottles in an air-conditioned storage room and uses temperature-controlled coolers to help the precious bottles withstand the tropical climate.
 You’ll find more than a 100 different wines available by the bottle and at least 20 by the glass.
 Wine is served at the optimal temperature for its varietal, a far cry from the usual ice-cube-in-a-glass-of-red you’ll find elsewhere in Cambodia.
-Zino also serves a selection of Mediterranean-inspired dishes that will, of course, call for a few glasses of wine to wash it all down.

 A cross between a wine, cocktail, and coffee bar, French-owned Chez Flo is a small, stylish bistro with smooth concrete walls, quirky bare bulbs hanging over the bar, and staff that wear striped Breton shirts.
 There are only five cocktails on the menu, including a mojito (called the “Flojito”) and the Medina, the first cocktail we’ve seen in Cambodia made with egg whites.
 (We’re finally catching up with the rest of the world!)
 On the last Friday of the month Chez Flo has a special oyster night, with oysters on the half shell going for $7.50 for 6 or $13.50 for 12.
 If you’re after oysters get there early, as they often sell out.